pingidentity/terraform-provider-pingdirectory/README.md

 # Using the PingDirectory Terraform Provider

 The provider can be used to manage PingDirectory servers via the PingDirectory Configuration API.
-It can replace configuration management that is normally done via the `dsconfig` command-line tool or dsconfig batch files.
+It can replace configuration management that is normally done using the `dsconfig` command-line tool or through dsconfig batch files.

 The following example configures a `Location` object and updates the PingDirectory `Global Configuration`.